keboola/connection-docs/transformations/julia/index.md

 ### Memory and Processing Constraints
 The Docker container running the Julia transformation has 8GB of allocated memory, and the maximum running time is 6 hours.
-The container is also limited to the **equivalent** of 2 Intel Broadwell 2.3 GHz processors.
+The container is also limited to the **equivalent** of two Intel Broadwell 2.3 GHz processors.

 ### File Locations
 The Julia script itself will be compiled to `/data/script.jl`.
 To access your input and output tables, use relative (`in/tables/file.csv`, `out/tables/file.csv`) or absolute (`/data/in/tables/file.csv`, `/data/out/tables/file.csv`) paths.
 To access downloaded files, use the `in/files/` or `/data/in/files/` path.
 If you want to dig really deep, have a look at the [full Common Interface specification](https://developers.keboola.com/extend/common-interface/).
 Temporary files can be written to a `/tmp/` folder.
-Do not use the `/data/` folder for files you do not wish to exchange with Keboola Connection (KBC).
+Do not use the `/data/` folder for files you do not wish to exchange with Keboola Connection.

 ### Packages
 You can list extra packages in the UI.
 These packages are installed using the [General package registry](https://github.com/JuliaRegistries/General).